Best Affordable Places to Live in Oregon in 2025

 Photo credit: iStock/DC_Colombia

 Like most of Oregon, Bend has plenty of outdoor attractions.
-This town also has a booming job market in sectors such as retail and hospitality.
+This town also has a solid job market in sectors such as retail and hospitality.
 Families are drawn here in part because the public schools are highly rated.
 Oregon State University-Cascades and Central Oregon Community College offer higher education options.
+The home price-to-income ratio is higher than in some other Oregon cities, something to keep in mind as you embark on the mortgage preapproval or prequalification process.
+Getting preapproved can help you move quickly when you find a desirable property that suits your budget.

 Eugene, Oregon